Iran jails French national for 8 years over alleged spying | DW | 25.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A court in Iran on Tuesday jailed French national Benjamin Briere for 8 years after it found him guilty of espionage.
+A court in Iran on Tuesday jailed French national Benjamin Briere for eight years after it found him guilty of espionage.

-Lawyers for the 36-year-old claim the process was flawed and the charges were politically motivated.
+Lawyers for the 36-year-old say the process was flawed and the charges were politically motivated.

-In addition to his sentence on spying charges, he was also sentenced to 8 months in prison for "propaganda" against Iran's Islamic system.
+In addition to his sentence on spying charges, he was also sentenced to eight months in prison for "propaganda" against Iran's Islamic system.

 Briere's Paris-based lawyer, Philippe Valent, denounced the trial as a "masquerade."

-"This verdict is the result of a purely political process that is... devoid of any basis,” said Valent.
-The lawyer added that Briere "did not have a fair trial in front of impartial judges,” noting he had not been allowed to see the indictment against him in full.
+"This verdict is the result of a purely political process that is ... devoid of any basis," Valent said.
+The lawyer added that Briere "did not have a fair trial in front of impartial judges," noting that he had not been allowed to see the indictment against him in full.

 One of his Iranian lawyers, Saeid Denghan, told Reuters news agency that Briere is "shocked" by the sentence and that he intends to appeal the verdict within 20 days.